smart-on-fhir/cumulus-library/docs/workflows/nlp.md

    (this is the same S3 bucket that Athena query results get stored and the same bucket that `file_upload` workflows use).
 1. An Athena table is created that points at those parquet files in S3.

+If you are using MLflow experiment tracking, there is one more destination to account for.
+By default, tracking sends only counts, costs, timings, your prompts, and your response schema - no note text.
+But `--mlflow-log-traces` additionally sends **the full text of every model request and response, which includes clinical notes, to your MLflow tracking server**.
+Only use that flag against a server that is approved to hold PHI, and treat that server with the same care as the rest of your PHI storage.
+(Traces cover the `azure` and `local` providers; `bedrock` requests are not traced.)

 #### Examining Results Before Sending to the Cloud